Working Papers

 One-quarter of married women in Sub-Saharan Africa report not wishing to become pregnant, but also not using any form of contraception---often not because of inadequate supply or cost of contraceptives.
 In this paper, we use detailed new data from a large, diverse sample of women and their husbands across Nigeria (the most populous country in Sub-Saharan Africa) to study the accuracy of probabilistic beliefs about pregnancy risk and contraception and their relationship to actual contraceptive choices.
 We document systematically mistaken beliefs held by respondents, and we find that two are also strongly related to actual contraceptive choices: women’s underestimation of pregnancy risk absent contraception and women’s mistaken beliefs about their partners’ approval of contraception.
 Partner approval may not easily be amenable to change, but importantly, our results suggest that credible, contextually-tailored information about pregnancy risk absent contraception could align women’s contraceptive choices more closely with their fertility desires and therefore reduce unwanted pregnancies.

-Minimum Wages, Education, and Inter-generational Inequality (with Luyang Chen and Hans H. Sievertsen).
-Draft coming soon.
+Minimum Wages, Education, and Racial Inequality in the Next Generation (with Luyang Chen and Hans H. Sievertsen).
+Draft available upon request.

 Selected Work in Progress

 Poverty Traps and Female Labor Force Participation, with Ragui Assaad, Adam Osman and William Parienté.
-Status: Intervention completed.
-Endline survey completed.
+Status: Endline survey completed.
 AEARCTR-0009041

 Perceived Risk of Pregnancy and Demand for Contraception, with Aureo de Paula and Grant Miller.
 Status: Intervention completed.
 AEARCTR-0012993